Misled by a debt management plan provider

 If you do have an agreement with the DMP provider that has misled you, you can still make a complaint.
 You may also want to think about cancelling your DMP, as there may be better solutions or providers for you.

-You can find more about rules DMP providers have to follow in the FCA Consumer Credit Sourcebook on the FCA website at www.fca.org.uk.
+You can check the rules DMP providers have to follow in the FCA Consumer Credit Handbook on the FCA website.